thenfour/digifujam/readme.md

 ### Where is the server located?

-The server is hosted in Amsterdam by openode.io.
+The server is hosted in Germany by Uberspace.

 ### How to deal with latency?